Skip to Main Content

 ReproducibiliTea logo

 ReproducibiliTea York is an informal ECR-led forum to discuss issues of open science and consider the reproducibility of research practices.
 They meet fortnightly in the Department of Psychology and welcome researchers from across disciplines.
+Discussion materials are available on OSF.

 The group received a York Open Research Award in 2021.